0x7c13/Notepads/README.md

 ## What is Notepads and why do I care?

 I have waited long enough for a modern windows 10 notepad app to come before I have to do it myself.
-Don’t get me wrong, Notepad++, Atom, VS Code and Sublime are good text editors.
+Don’t get me wrong, Notepad++, VS Code and Sublime are good text editors.
 I have used most of them and I will continue use them in the future.
 However, they are either too heavy or looks old.
-I really need a win32 notepad.exe replacement that feels light, simple and clean to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
+I really need a win32 notepad.exe replacement that feels light and looks cool to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
 Most importantly, it has to be blazingly fast and beautiful.

 So here comes the “Notepads” 🎉 (s stands for Sets).